Samurai Sword-Wielding Real Estate Agent Secures Bail Win

 Samurai Sword-Wielding Real Estate Agent Acquitted on Several Charges Related to Alcohol and Cocaine-Fueled Attack

-An Australian real estate agent charged with an alcohol and drug-fueled samurai sword attack on two women has successfully been able to ease his bail conditions.
+An Australian real estate agent charged with an alcohol and drug-fueled samurai sword attack on two women has successfully been able to ease the terms of his bail.

 Karl Adon Howard, 46, appeared before the NSW District Court on Thursday after a judge had found him not guilty of purposefully intending to kill or injure either of the women in the case.